 Indian Army or Bhartiya Thal Sena is the land-based component of the armed forces.
-It is evolved from the armed forces of the East India Company, ultimately turned into the British Indian Army and the Indian Army after independence.
+It evolved from the armed forces of the East India Company and ultimately turned into the British Indian Army and the Indian Army after independence.

 It is commanded by the Chief of Army Staff (COAS).
 It is considered the second-largest active army in the world.
-The mission of the Indian Army is to guarantee the national security and defend the sovereignty, territorial integrity and harmony of India from external aggression and intimidation.
-It also includes providing humanitarian support and aid to the common people during natural disasters and unexpected time.
+The mission of the Indian Army is to guarantee national security and defend the sovereignty, territorial integrity and harmony of India from external aggression and intimidation.
+It also engages in providing humanitarian support and aid to the common people during natural disasters and unexpected times.

-Who is the Chief of Army Staff (2021)? - General Manoj Mukund Naravane.
-He is the 28th COAS and took over the 27th COAS General Bipin Rawat.
+Who is the Chief of Army Staff (2023)? - General Manoj Pande.
+He is the 29th COAS and took over from General Manoj Mukund Naravane.